AMReX-Astro/MAESTROeX/docs/_sources/thermo_notes.rst.txt

 to mass per particle, and :math:`\frac{d \ln \bar{\mu}}{d \ln P}` is positive, since nuclear reactions sythesize more massive particles in the center of the star.)
-In this case, when a rising parcel eventually reaches neutral buoyancy, it will have a temperature excess in comparision to it’s surroundings.
+In this case, when a rising parcel eventually reaches neutral buoyancy, it will have a temperature excess in comparison to it’s surroundings.
 If the parcel can retain
-it’s identitiy against diffusive mixing with the background long enough for significant heat exhange to occur, then the parcel’s temperature will drop, it will contract increasing it’s density, and the parcel will move inwards.
+it’s identity against diffusive mixing with the background long enough for significant heat exchange to occur, then the parcel’s temperature will drop, it will contract increasing it’s density, and the parcel will move inwards.
 The time scale of semiconvection is much longer than the timescale of traditional convection.

-When we set up an initial model, we want to minimize any initial tendancy towards convective motions, as we want these to be driven by the heating due to nuclear reactions, not the initial configuration we supply.
+When we set up an initial model, we want to minimize any initial tendency towards convective motions, as we want these to be driven by the heating due to nuclear reactions, not the initial configuration we supply.
 Thus I think we want to guard against